ppy/osu-wiki/wiki/Tournaments/oPHN/2022_mania/en.md

 The players will then be subject to two rounds of matches.
 In the first round, the group stage will have 2 matches per group:

 - The first match is a match between the Top Seed and High Seed.
-The winner of this match will advance to the Bracket Stage as the Group Winner.
+The winner of this match will advance to the Bracket Stage as the group winner.
 The loser of this match will play in the second round of Group Stage.
 - The second match is a match between the Bottom seed and Low seed.
 The winner of this match will get to play in the second round of Group Stage.
 The loser of this match will be eliminated from the tournament.

 In the second round of Group Stage, the loser of the first match and the winner of the second match will face each other.
-The winner of this match will advance to the Bracket Stage as the Group Runner-up.
+The winner of this match will advance to the Bracket Stage as the group runner-up.
 The loser will face either of the following:

-- If the match is in the 4K Division, the player is eliminated.
+- If the match is in the 4K division, the player is eliminated.
-- If the match is in the 7K Division, the player is counted as the 3rd placer of the group.
+- If the match is in the 7K division, the player is counted as the 3rd placer of the group.

 In the osu!mania 7K Division, the best four 3rd placers will be advancing to the Bracket Stage in addition to the slots as explained earlier.

 #### Bracket stage

-The bracket stage is a double elimination stage.
+The bracket stage is a double-elimination stage.
 This means that a player who is participating in this stage must lose two matches in this stage to be eliminated from the tournament.

 After the Group Stage, the remaining players will be seeded based on their performance in the Qualfiers and the Group Stage.
 We will be using a modified Elo rating system to seed the players.
 This will be used to determine the remaining players' opponents for the bracket stage.
 In particular, their opponent for the bracket stage will be (17 - player's GS seed).